 - Inform your bank about the unauthorized transaction as soon as possible, maximum within 3 days of occurrence.
 You can inform by contacting them via Toll Free number, customer care number, phone banking, SMS, email, or by visiting any closest branch of the same bank.

 - Banks’ loss and fraud reporting system will immediately acknowledge your complaint and share a registered complaint number for your reference to keep a track of further developments.

 When are you liable for fraudulent transaction and when not

 Scenarios when you are not held liable

 There are two scenarios when customers are not liable:

-- When the transaction occurs due to fraud, negligence or lack of appropriate checks on the part of bank, even if the customer fails to report it to the bank.
+- In case of credit card frauds, negligence or lack of appropriate checks on the part of bank, even if the customer fails to report it to the bank.
 For example malware attack or large-scale account hacking.